stillonearth/CheckersOnBevy/README.md

 ![training_plot](https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/plots/checkers-training-200-eps.png?raw=true)

+#### Timeline

-As of 02/10/2022 training results are unsatisfactory.
+**2022-02-10** training results are unsatisfactory.
 Further training for at least 5000eps is required to evaluate method feasibility.
 One of concerns that it may require sufficient amount of training (> 1 week of real machine time).

-**UPD April 2022**: 1 month of month of training on GPU didn't produce good results.
+**2022-04-11**: 1 month of month of training on GPU didn't produce good results.

 #### Go